AryanGitHub/code-submissions/README.md

 * neovim (I will post my vim script too for this, and will try to make it minimal)
 * maybe VSVode? idk

 **Folders Struct**
 * leetcode (contains [leetcode](https://leetcode.com/) submissions)
 * cf (contains [codeforces](https://codeforces.com/) submissions)
 * DSA practice maybe
 * others (contains other than these)
 * utils (the bash scripts I am using to get templates, compile, and debug)
-* bin (to store binaries , will be under gitignore, but important for running compilation)
+* bin (to store binaries, will be under gitignore, but important for running compilation)

 Some global variables I will use will update later.